Act of 18 June 1965 no. 4

 Vehicles that have been impounded in accordance with this section can be sold if they have not been collected within 3 months after the owner has been notified by registered letter of the impoundment and that the vehicle will be sold if it is not collected.
 If the owner or his address is not known, the notice may be announced in the press or in some other way.
 If the police or the Norwegian Public Roads Administration finds that the vehicle must be considered a wreck, it can dispose of the vehicle in an appropriate manner without regard to the deadline ahead and, if necessary, without notice to the owner.

-The rules in the Act of 29 May 1953 on the right for tradesmen and others to sell things that have not been picked up, apply accordingly to sales under the fourth paragraph and to payment of the sale price.
+The provisions in the Act of 29 May 1953 on the right for tradesmen and others to sell things that have not been picked up, apply accordingly to sales under the fourth paragraph and to payment of the sale price.

 Vehicles taken into custody are at the owner's expense and risk.
 If necessary, storage can be secured using mechanical or electronic equipment.
 When using such a device, the vehicle can be detained until the costs associated with the use of the device have been paid.